-Table 4: ALR Set Points
+Table 3: ALR Set Points

 Moreover, harmonics (voltage and current) if not controlled can be a source of problems on the DNCP network.
-Though it is definitive that small scale PV systems (i.e. about 5 kW dc or less) have little to no significant Harmonics effects on the system provided their associated converter meet the IEEE standard 519 (Guideline for Harmonic Control and Reactive Compensation of Static Power Converter), the impacts of larger scale PV systems is far less certain.
-It is a general consensus that a concentration of small sources of harmonic or demand distortion - as little as they could be - can have a significant effect on the overall utility network's power quality as the effect of harmonics are cumulative thus making it imperative not to ignore the Harmonics in this particular 5 MWac interconnection request.
+Though it is definitive that small scale PV systems (i.e. about 10 kW dc or less) have little to no significant harmonic effects on the system provided their associated converter meets the IEEE standard 519 (Guideline for Harmonic Control and Reactive Compensation of Static Power Converter), the impacts of larger scale PV systems are far less certain.
+It is a general consensus that a concentration of small sources of harmonic distortion - as little as they could be - can have a significant effect on the overall utility network's power quality as the effect of harmonics are cumulative.
+It is imperative that harmonics are not ignored in this particular 5 MW ac interconnection request.

-In Summary, Power Quality baseline readings will be required at the point of common coupling (PCC) before and after the interconnection is completed in order to monitor the Harmonic effects of the Generation unit and will be obtained at the DG owner expense.
+In Summary, Power Quality baseline readings will be required at the PCC before and after the interconnection is completed in order to monitor the harmonic effects of the Generation unit and will be obtained at the DG owner's expense.
 Also, if there is evidence that the Total Harmonic Distortion (THD) or Total Demand Distortion (TDD) is greater than or equal to 5%, or harmonic distortion for any single harmonic is greater than or equal to 3%, the DG owner would be required to add a filtering system to its installation to meet the requirements of IEEE 519.